-Of counsel in the Litigation Department (which he chaired for six years), and a member of the firm’s Management Committee, Martin Flumenbaum has achieved national recognition as both an outstanding litigator and corporate advisor.
+Of counsel in the Litigation Department (which he chaired for six years), Martin Flumenbaum has achieved national recognition as both an outstanding litigator and corporate advisor.
 He regularly advises U.S. and international clients on a broad range of litigation issues, with an emphasis on securities, mergers and acquisitions, commercial litigation, intellectual property, antitrust and white-collar matters.
 He is a fellow of the American College of Trial Lawyers.

 Significant lead trial counsel representations include: